Gabriel Chaile: Archaeology of Memory

 Founded in 1901 to bring art to the East End of London, the Whitechapel Gallery has a long history of premiering significant works in the UK, including Picasso's Guernica in 1939.
 Today it presents ambitious contemporary exhibitions by international and British artists, maintaining its founding commitment to accessibility and public engagement.
 One of London's most historically important and intellectually adventurous contemporary galleries.

-Explore 1 exhibition on now and 0 coming soon at Whitechapel Gallery.
+Showing 4 exhibitions on now and coming soon at Whitechapel Gallery.

 Whitechapel, London·View on artmap